System Design Space

 Open repository

-Dyad is a local AI app builder packaged as a desktop application.
-Architecturally, it is interesting because it combines a local-first execution model, agent orchestration, and template-driven project control: the developer sets intent, while the platform executes changes and checks in a controlled way.
+Dyad is a desktop AI app builder that assembles code right on the developer's machine.
+Architecturally, it is interesting for how it joins three things that usually pull in different directions: a local-first execution model, agent orchestration, and template-driven project control.
+The developer sets intent, while the platform makes sure changes and checks run in a controlled way rather than however they happen to land.

-This chapter is based on public materials and architectural notes from the team, with a focus on patterns that transfer well to other AI-assisted platforms: explicit IPC boundaries, project templates, and checkpoints for safe rollback.
+The chapter is based on public materials and architectural notes from the team.
+The point is not the product itself but the patterns that transfer to any AI-assisted platform: explicit IPC boundaries, project templates, and checkpoints for safe rollback.

 Dyad Architectural Patterns